emissary-ingress/emissary/docs/user-guide/getting-started.md

 Some of the most important information - your Ambassador version, how recently Ambassador's configuration was updated, and how recently Envoy last reported status to Ambassador - is right at the top.
 The diagnostics overview can show you what it sees in your configuration map, and which Envoy objects were created based on your configuration.

-## 3. The Quote of the Moment service
+## 3. The Quote of the Moment Service

 Since Ambassador is an API gateway, its primary purpose is to provide access to microservices.
 The demo is preconfigured with a mapping that connects the `/qotm/` resource to the "Quote of the Moment" service -- a demo service that supplies quotations.
 You can try it out here: